andrewrolph/andrewrolph.github.io/index.md

 I'm a theoretical physicist working on quantum gravity, quantum information, and the interface between.
 Currently, I am a postdoc at the University of Amsterdam.
 I  <br/>

-For a quick introduction to some of my work, watch me give a short presentation at Eurostrings 2022 on quantum bit threads:
+For a three minute introduction to me and my work, watch a gong show presentation I gave on quantum bit threads at Eurostrings:

 [<img alt="Gong Show" width="500px" src="pics/gongshow.png" />](https://www.youtube.com/watch?v=eoCT7cAOGgo&feature=youtu.be)